 Adoption Education

 It is good to choose subjects that correspond to your adoption preferences.
-For example, if you are open to adopting a child that was drug-exposed during pregnancy or your racial preferences include options for an inter-racial adoption, you might choose subjects that address those scenarios.
+For example, if you are open to adopting a child who was drug-exposed during pregnancy or your racial preferences include options for an inter-racial adoption, you might choose subjects that address those scenarios.

 Home Visit